jeromerg/NCase/src/NDocUtil.Doc/Readme.md

 	2011-11-11T11:11:11.0000000Z
 	```

-Now, you want to inject the code blocks directly from real lines of code.
-In this way, you avoid writing mistakes and you can automatically upgrade the documentation.
+Instead of writing the code blocks yourself in the documentation, NDocUtil can inject code from a real scenario.
+It ensures that you don't write mistakes, and the documentation is refreshed during the build process, whatever the refactoring you performed.

-You will have to proceed as follows:
+You need to proceed as follows:

 ### Add placeholders in the markdown file

-Add placeholders into the the previous markdown document:
+First, you need to define placeholders in the markdown document, where the snippets will be injected.
+A placeholder consists of a code block preceded by a html comment looking like `<!--# SNIPPET_NAME -->`, where `SNIPPET_NAME` is the name of the snippet to inject.

+The previous document looks like:

 	MyDocumentation Example
 	=======================